Skip to content

 "@method": POST

-"@authority": api.kinoforms.com
+"@authority": dash.kinoforms.com

-"@path": /papi/v1/submit/abc123
+"@path": /papi/v1/submitter/form/submissions

-"@signature-params": ("@method" "@authority" "@path");created=1719000000;keyid="key_a1b2c3d4e5f67890";alg="ed25519";nonce="base64url-16-bytes"
+"@signature-params": ("@method" "@authority" "@path" "x-form-access-key" "content-digest");created=1719000000;keyid="key_a1b2c3d4e5f67890";alg="ed25519";nonce="base64url-16-bytes"

 Sign the base with Ed25519, then set headers: